cmhem3/COPD_Walking_Linear_Regression_RStudio/README.md

     -Equation for the line of regression: MWT1best = α + β ∗ AGE or y = 616.453 – (3.104) * AGE, where:
 - y-intercept:  α = 616.453, this is the “average y when x = 0”.
 Average walking distance at 0 years old (just a reference point, not actually measuring babies).
 - coefficient of y: β = -3.104, this is the average decrease in walking (y) for every one-year increase age (x).
 For every one-year increase in age, it is estimated that walking distance will decrease by 3.1 meters.
-- Adjusted R-squared:  0.04328:  The model explains 4.32% of the variance in the observations.
+- Adjusted R-squared = 0.04328, The model explains 4.32% of the variance in the observations.
 This suggests that the model is only explaining a small portion of the variance in our dependent variable, while a large amount of the variability remains unexplained.
-- 95% CI:  -5.735718 to -0.4722946: This estimates that the population coefficient values likely occur within this range (i.e. this is estimated population decrease distance in walking per year of age gained).
+- 95% CI = -5.735718 to -0.4722946, This estimates that the population coefficient values likely occur within this range (i.e. this is estimated population decrease distance in walking per year of age gained).
 Here, our coefficient of y is roughly the mean of our 95% CI.
-- p-value:  0.02128:  Since the CI was set at 95%, and this is <5%, we can reject the null hypothesis (H0) stating there’s no correlation between age and walking ability.
+- p-value = 0.02128, Since the CI was set at 95%, and this is <5%, we can reject the null hypothesis (H0) stating there’s no correlation between age and walking ability.
 Since there is a 2.128% chance of getting these results, it can likely be concluded that age is correlated with decreased walking ability (as the scatter plot confirms the number of MWT1Best data points <400 with age >70, or the older the member, the more likely their walking ability decreases, on average).

 **MODEL-2:  FVC and MWT1Best: Identify the α and β coefficients for this model**